icandac/systematic_trading_tester/README.md

 chmod +x git-auto.sh
 ```

-then the developer can pre-commit, commit and push just with one command which is
+then the developer can pre-commit, commit and push just with one CLI command which is

 ```bash
 ./git-auto.sh